 Please note: You MUST meet the membership requirements in order to be approved.

-1. Must have completed professional Montessori training and have a minimum of 3 years experience leading a Montessori classroom.
+1. Must have completed professional and accredited Montessori training and have a minimum of 3 years experience leading a Montessori classroom after getting your Montessori credential.
 We expect that members will have an understanding of essential Montessori concepts as they pertain to a classroom setting.
 At this time, Montessori training aimed at homeschoolers is not eligible.

 2. You must be a current or former owner of a Montessori school, or be planning to start one in the near future.
 We want all members to be able to contribute intelligently.
 If you’re brand new to the process of starting a school, you’ll have lots of questions, which is a great way to get discussions flowing!
 But if you’re not really planning to start a school and don’t have experience running one, you won’t have much to say.